 - You will continue to develop your Maths and English Skills.

-The course enables you to take Functional English, maths and ICT exams, which will help you move on to vocational education.
+The course enables you to take Functional English and Maths exams, which will help you move on to vocational education.

 - You will gain employability skill.